nix-community/vulnix/doc/vulnix.1.md

 ## COMPATIBILITY

-`vulnix` is able to parse derivation files created by `Nix` version 1.x and 2.0.
+`vulnix` is known to parse derivation files created by `Nix` versions up to 2.3.

 ## EXAMPLES